benjamintripp/crazata/README.md

 __Peach__

 Our dog peach.
 If you give her a Chicken Ingot she turns *MEGA*.
 An egg will calm her down.
+She can fly if you give her a feather.
 ![Peach](screenshots/peach.png)

 __Shark__